 The important thing to remember is, even if you can execute—what quality video will you produce?
 Likely not the same caliber as a trained and experienced professional.
 And quality equals value.
 So if you want to learn how you can provide your customers and prospects with more value, you need to create the kind of video that compels them to take action, whatever it may be.

-Let's look at 3 types of videos you should be creating
+Let's look at 3 types of video you should create

 A company story video, sometimes called a profile film, is the story of your company neatly packaged in video form.
 By allowing your viewer to experience a product or service through story, you empower them to take ownership and make a purchasing decision they believe in.

 Company profile videos help give customers a look behind the scenes of your company.
 Think of it as a way to get to know you.
 This is where you can build trust with prospects, highlight who you are, what you do and why you do it.